| West Wind Web Store .NET 2.0 |

 Registration Password and Registration Text

-If you are working with Software Registrations or online services it's useful to automatically confirm orders when they are completed.
+If you are working with Software Registrations it's useful to automatically confirm orders when they are completed.
 The registration password and text can be used to provide download information and unpacking passwords for software.
 This information is used when you confirm an order from the offline application or the invoice display form.

 Email To